Skippy Project Videos and Animations

 Balancing in Combination with Other Motions (2015) SV2

 This is the animation that Roy showed at Int.
 Symp.
 Robotics Research (see publication 10), and again in talk 1.
-It is the only animation that shows the balance controller operating together with a joint-space motion controller.
+It is the first animation to show the balance controller operating together with a motion controller.
 It is also the only animation to show a branched kinematic tree; and it is the last animation that Roy made before working out how to do leaning in anticipation.
 The animation begins with three bending and straightening motions.
 In the first, the balance controller operates the lower joint; in the second it operates the upper two joints; and in the third it operates all three.
 In the remainder of the animation, the balance controller operates only the lower joint.

 Morteza's Great Leaps Forward (2012)